ACT Test Prep

 Try to register at least eight weeks in advance.
 The sooner your student registers, the easier it is to get your student’s ideal location.
 Each test date has its own registration deadlines and locations available.

-• The English test is a 75-question, 45-minute test, covering mechanics and rhetorical skills.
+The English test is a 75-question, 45-minute test, covering mechanics and rhetorical skills.
 The test will contain five different types of prose passages, each one accompanied by multiple-choice test questions.

-• The math test is a 60-question, 60-minute test designed to measure the mathematical skills students have typically acquired by the end of their junior year (pre-algebra, algebra I, algebra II, coordinate geometry, plane geometry, and trigonometry.)
+The math test is a 60-question, 60-minute test designed to measure the mathematical skills students have typically acquired by the end of their junior year (pre-algebra, algebra I, algebra II, coordinate geometry, plane geometry, and trigonometry.)
 The questions presented require reasoning skills to solve practical problems in math.
 Students will be allowed to use an approved calculator but will not be required to perform any extensive computations.

-• The reading test is a 40-question, 35-minute test that measures reading comprehension.
+The reading test is a 40-question, 35-minute test that measures reading comprehension.
 Students are asked to read several passages and answer questions to show understanding of what might be stated or implied in the passages.
 The test comprises passages that are representative of the reading required in first-year, college-level courses.
 Passages will cover topics in social studies, natural sciences, prose fiction, and the humanities.

-• The science test is a 40-question, 35-minute test that measures skills required in sciences such as: interpretation, analysis, evaluation, reasoning, and problem solving.
+The optional science test is a 40-question, 35-minute test that measures skills required in sciences such as: interpretation, analysis, evaluation, reasoning, and problem solving.
 The test assumes that students have taken three years or more of high school science courses.
 The test presents seven sets of scientific information (graphs, tables, summaries, conflicting view points, etc.), each followed by a number of multiple-choice test questions.
 The question will require a good understanding of the concepts presented and critical analysis of the information presented as to draw conclusions and generalizations.

-• The writing test is a 40-minute essay test that measures writing skills.
+The optional writing test is a 40-minute essay test that measures writing skills.
 An issue is defined and described in a prompt with three points of view on that topic.
 Students need to take a position on the issue and present it in their essay after analyzing and evaluating all three perspectives provided.
 Students need to substantiate their own perspective, while explaining the differences between their perspective and those provided.

 How is it scored?
-Each subject (English, math, reading, and science) is scored from 1 to 36, and then the composite score is calculated as an average, with the highest being a 36 overall.
+Each subject (English, math, reading) is scored from 1 to 36, and then the composite score is calculated as an average, with the highest being a 36 overall.
 The scores are rounded to the nearest whole number.
 Fractions less than one-half are rounded down; fractions one-half or more are rounded up.
 Each score is a scale score – which means that is equivalent to all the different forms of the ACT, no matter which test date a test was taken.
-Because the ACT essay section is optional, its score does not affect the overall composite score.
+Because the ACT science and essay section is optional, its score does not affect the overall composite score.

 How many times can I take the test?
 A student can take the test multiple times without penalties.